marcushellberg/h3llberg-com/content/blog/trips/john-muir-trail/jmt-permit-strategy/index.md

 ---
-title: 'How to get a JMT permit'
+title: 'How I got my JMT permit'
 date: '2019-07-07'
 description: "Getting a JMT permit can be really difficult.
 Here's how got mine."
 image: './john-muir-trail.jpg'